Fir Tree Junior School Statement of Behaviour

 - We seek to give every child a sense of personal responsibility for his/her own actions

-- The school’s Behaviour and Discipline Policy will ensure that there are measures to encourage good behaviour, self-discipline and respect, and prevent all forms of bullying amongst children; it also provides guidance on use of reasonable force
+- The school’s Behaviour Policy and Anti Bullying Policy will ensure that there are measures to encourage good behaviour, self-discipline and respect, and prevent all forms of bullying amongst children; it also provides guidance on use of reasonable force

 - Where there are significant concerns over a child’s behaviour, the school will work with parents to strive for common strategies between home and school